Certora/Documentation/docs/cvl/foundry-integration.md

 use builtin rule verifyFoundryFuzzTests;
 ```

-- Second, we need a `.conf` file that will provide the Prover the information of which contract to verify, and what spec file to use.
+- Second, you need a `.conf` file that will provide the Prover the information of which contract to verify, and what `.spec` file to use.
 A minimal `.conf` file will look like this:

 ```json